edonizeti/sample-ecommerce-etl/solution.md

 ## 4. Data Cleaning/Transformation

-I made the choice to utilize dbt core and made an effort to adhere to the recommended approaches.

-To begin, I set up dbt core with the snowflake adapter within my environment (pip install dbt-snowflake).
+In this stage, the idea is to use dbt to perform all data cleaning and processing tasks, so that they can be in a more organized form for analysis and dashboard creation.

-The concept here involves extracting the unprocessed data from the RAW schema, performing all necessary cleaning and transformations on the data, and storing it in the STAGING schema.
-Subsequently, this processed data will be presented in a more organized manner in the ANALYTICS schema, allowing for efficient querying and visualization through aggregation, filtering, and other manipulations.
+The concept here involves extracting the raw, unprocessed data from the RAW schema, performing all the necessary data cleaning and transformations, and storing them in the STAGING schema.
+Subsequently, these processed data will be presented in a more organized manner in the ANALYTICS schema, enabling efficient querying and visualization through aggregation, filtering, and other manipulations.

-## 5. Data Analysis
+## 5. Data Analysis and Data Visualisation

-## 6. Data Visualisation

-## 7. Tech Stack
+## 6. Tech Stack